Want to learn the secret to balance in your art? Would you like access to a tool that geniuses from the Renaissance age implemented in their work?

 These are especially useful if you’re creating art related to body dimensions and anatomy.
 The caliper arms close and open to measure various distances, while keeping the distances at 1:1618.

 The dimensions are 1.5 to 12.8 inches for a range of options and the calipers come in a durable holder.

 This is a quick and simple tool for finding the golden ratio in a specific number.

 If you need to calculate layout measurements regularly in your developing or design work, the Golden Ratio Calculator can be helpful.
 The numbers are rounded 2 decimal places, so it’s pretty accurate.

-The app works with Android 4.1 and up and has no ads (because who wants their creative process disrupted by those?).
+The app works with most Android tablets and has no ads (because who wants their creative process disrupted by those?).
 It works quickly and is pretty easy to use.

 This can also be used when you’re selecting your canvas size in whatever drawing software you’re using to ensure the rectangle is of golden proportions.

 Whether you’re a web designer, traditional painter, or have a knack for photo editing, the Fibonacci spiral is your friend.
 It can be as simple or as complicated as you want it to be, but I like the idea of using a combination of golden-ratio-related tricks in my art.

 Has this article given you some ideas for how to start implementing the golden mean in your work?
 If so, comment with your ideas.
 Also feel free to leave any other questions or thoughts you have on the topic and thanks for reading!